chrismdp/cardpirates/rules/index.md

 ## The '2' crew cards

 Note that the 2 cards don't give you enough movement points to move, and are therefore useless for sailing.
-These represent landlubbers and/or prisoners on your ship.
+These represent landlubbers or prisoners on your ship.
 You can use them in combat, or give them to another player when winning a battle.

 ## Sailing example